 While we like the LifeStraw filters, they only filter down to 0.2 microns, which isn’t as good as many other popular filters that remove everything down to 0.1-micron.
 On the other hand, this filter has a great lifespan compared to other water bottle filters.
 You’ll only need to replace the LifeStraw every 1,000 gallons, so you won’t need to think about it often.
 When you need to replace it, the filters are easy to find from retailers.

 4. SurviMate Filtered Water Bottles

-More affordable than most of its closest competitors, the SurviMate filtered water bottle is a great concept with poor execution.
+Although it’s more affordable than most of its closest competitors, the SurviMate filtered water bottle is a great concept with poor execution.
 The bottle is crafted from food-grade Tritan Copolyester.
 It’s BPA-free, FDA-approved, and very durable.
-That said, the cap is a different story.
+However, the cap is a different story.
 Ours leaked from the start.

 5. BOTTLED JOY Water Bottle with Filter

-Our biggest complaint with this filter is that it has a terrible flow rate making it very difficult to drink through.
+Our biggest complaint with this filter is its terrible flow rate.
 Compared to other filters we tested, we felt like we had to suck extremely hard to get any water from the BOTTLED JOY filter.
 This took a surprising amount of energy, and none of us enjoyed the experience.
 Moreover, the mouthpiece continued to drip water after being used.
 This could result in a wet spot on your clothes if you’re not careful.
-Though it’s one of the cheapest options, we don’t think it’s one of the better performing choices available.
+Though it’s one of the cheapest options, we don’t think it’s one of the better-performing choices.

 6. Sawyer S3 Purifier Water Bottle Filter